-Dennis has been involved in photography for about 40 years.
+Dennis has been involved in photography for about 40 years, and based in Colorado.
 In Dennis' quest to try and capture something extra, artist as; Vincent Van Gogh, Monet, Rembrandt and photographers like; Yousef Karsh, John Shaw, Frans Lanting and others, have been a great inspiration to him during his career.

 Yousef is quoted as saying, “Within every man and woman a secret is hidden, and as a photographer it is my task to reveal it if I can.
 The revelation, if it comes at all, will come in a small fraction of a second with an unconscious gesture, a gleam of the eye, a brief lifting of the mask that all humans wear to conceal their innermost selves from the world.
 In that fleeting interval of opportunity the photographer must act or lose his prize.”